ibexa/documentation-user/docs/personalization/segment_management.md

 - sales hunters - `segment ID=14`

 As a result, a reco call returns two events which qualify for these segment groups requirements.
-Two items with `ID=587` and `ID=588` relevant for the following segment combinations, clicked by:
+Two items with `ID=587` and `ID=588` are relevant for the following segment combinations, clicked by:

-- for womem from Poland
+- for women from Poland

 and